SourLemonJuice/SourLemonJuice-blog/pages/about.md

 ### Programming Language

-- Shell script:\
+- Shell Script:\
     To be exact, it's bash script.\
-    Because the Linux.
+    Because the Linux

-- C language:\
+- The ISO C Programming Language:\
-    Learning.\
+    Still learning?\
-    But I should have learned a lot already.
+    But I should have learned a lot already

+- JavaScript:\
+  [SourLemonJuice/Redirect-Worker](https://github.com/SourLemonJuice/Redirect-Worker) is a CloudFlare Worker for redirecting HTTP requests, I think it has made me realize the strange syntax of JS...

 - C++:\
-    Just starting to learn.
+    Just starting to learn

+- Kotlin:\
+  Only learned a little bit, but it's interesting.
+It's very... comfortable?

 - Java:\
     Learned a **little** before.\
     I was thinking for writing mods for Minecraft at the time.\
     But...
-I didn't work it out.
+I didn't work it out

 - Todo:
-  - Javascript/Typescript
+  - TypeScript
   - Python

 ### Code Style